 The day we arrived we were given a hand drawn map from the reception, bought some warm woolly hats and scarves from a local souvenir shop, and turned in early to prepare for the hike.

 On the morning of the hike, we left our hostel at 3:20am as we were told that the trek from our hostel to the viewing areas took one to two hours depending on our level of fitness.
 Ten minutes in we’d left behind most houses along the path that gave out any weak light.
 Then we could see a sky full of stars.
-Being a city girl, I don’t see a sky like that so often at all.
+Being a city girl, I didn't grow up seeing a sky like that often at all.

 After forty five minutes we reached the first viewpoint.
 It had been a relatively easy undulating track up to that point.
 Parts of the path were rocky with puddles left from rain the day before.
 Mostly it was dirt or paved and wide enough for a jeep.